 Criteria to be non-domiciled in the UK

-To obtain non-domiciled status in the UK, an individual must demonstrate to HMRC that their domicile is outside the UK.
-This can often be complex if an individual has significant ties to the UK, such as family connections, UK birth rights or property here.
+Under the old system, to obtain non-domiciled status in the UK, an individual had to demonstrate to HMRC that their domicile was outside the UK.
+This was often complex especially if an individual had significant ties to the UK, such as family connections, UK birth rights or property here.

 How long can a non-domicile stay in the UK?

-An individual’s non-domicile status lasts for a maximum of 15 out of 20 years of UK tax residence; after this period, an individual will automatically become a UK domicile and won’t be able to make use of any taxation advantages.
+An individual’s non-domicile status lasted for a maximum of 15 out of 20 years of UK tax residence; after this period, an individual would automatically become a UK domicile and were unable to make use of any taxation advantages.

 How does non-dom status affect UK tax obligations?

-In the UK, non-domicile status significantly influences an individual’s tax responsibilities.
-Individuals with ‘non-dom’ status can avoid UK tax on their foreign income and gains, provided these are not brought into the UK.
+In the UK, non-domicile status significantly influenced an individual’s tax responsibilities.
+Individuals with ‘non-dom’ status could avoid UK tax on their foreign income and gains, provided they were not brought into the UK.

-If foreign income is below the £2,000 tax income threshold, it is tax-exempt unless remitted to the UK.
-The £2,000 income threshold is particularly relevant for lower-income households, as obtaining the non-dom status can lead to substantial tax savings on earnings abroad.
+If foreign income was below the £2,000 tax income threshold, it was tax-exempt unless remitted to the UK.
+The £2,000 income threshold was particularly relevant for lower-income households, as obtaining the non-dom status could lead to substantial tax savings on earnings abroad.

-Those earning above the £2,000 threshold must report any foreign income to HMRC via a self-assessment tax return.
-The individual can pay UK tax on these earnings or opt for the remittance basis of taxation.
+Those earning above the £2,000 threshold had to report any foreign income to HMRC via a self-assessment tax return.
+The individual could pay UK tax on these earnings or opt for the remittance basis of taxation.

-Claiming non-dom status enables individuals to substantially reduce potential Inheritance Tax (IHT) and Capital Gain tax (CGT) obligations.
-Non-domiciled individuals only pay IHT and CGT on UK assets, not assets disposed of or transferred abroad.
-Individuals seeking to dispose of foreign assets, transfer capital or sell foreign businesses could gain significant tax benefits, depending upon the tax obligations of the country in which these assets are held.
+Claiming non-dom status enabled individuals to substantially reduce potential Inheritance Tax (IHT) and Capital Gain tax (CGT) obligations.
+Non-domiciled individuals only had to pay IHT and CGT on UK assets, not assets disposed of or transferred abroad.
+Individuals seeking to dispose of foreign assets, transfer capital or sell foreign businesses could gain significant tax benefits, depending upon the tax obligations of the country in which those assets were held.

 The Remittance Basis Of Taxation for Non-Doms

-The remittance basis of assessment is an alternative tax treatment available to non-domiciled individuals in the UK.
-If a non-dom opts to be taxed on the remittance basis, they agree to pay tax on any foreign income or gains only if brought into the UK.
-Income and gains retained outside the UK are not subject to UK taxation under this rule.
+The remittance basis of assessment was an alternative tax treatment available to non-domiciled individuals in the UK until April 2025.
+If a non-dom opted to be taxed on the remittance basis, they agreed to pay tax on any foreign income or gains only if they were brought into the UK.
+Income and gains retained outside the UK were not subject to UK taxation under this rule.

-If no claim is made, the default full UK taxation position is taken on any earnings sourced from the UK or abroad.
+If no claim was made, the default full UK taxation position would be taken on any earnings sourced from the UK or abroad.

-The main advantage of the remittance basis is that it aims to limit the UK tax liability on foreign income, which can be particularly beneficial for non-doms with substantial income or assets abroad.
+The main advantage of the remittance basis was that it aimed to limit the UK tax liability on foreign income, which was particularly beneficial for non-doms with substantial income or assets abroad.

 Claiming the Remittance Basis of Taxation

-An individual can apply for the remittance basis of taxation year-by-year by submitting their self-assessment tax return.
-The individual should specify their choice in the relevant section.
+An individual could apply for the remittance basis of taxation year-by-year by submitting their self-assessment tax return.
+The individual would specify their choice in the relevant section.

-It is important to note that claiming the remittance basis may mean giving up certain tax allowances.
+Claiming the remittance basis sometimes meant giving up certain tax allowances.

 The Implications of Claiming Remittance Basis of Taxation